opdavies/oliverdavies.uk/source/_pages/index.md

 {% block content %}

- In less time than it takes to post on a job board, and for a fraction of the cost, get unlimited access to a certified Drupal development expert, core contributor and multiple-time DrupalCon speaker for a fixed monthly fee.
+ In less time than it takes to post on a job board, and for a fraction of the cost, get **unlimited access to a certified Drupal development expert**, core contributor and multiple-time DrupalCon speaker for a fixed monthly fee.
 No surprises.
 Cancel anytime.

 ---